JordyMail/song-number-notes/README.md

 # Not Angka Bold - Font

-Not Angka Bold is a custom font designed to display musical notation numbers clearly and boldly.
+Song Number Notes is a custom font designed to display musical notation numbers clearly.

 ## Installation

+1. download betwen mac or windows
+2. extract it on your computer
+3. select all font type wathever their type of file
+4. right click, and click install
+5. just it...
+6. you can use it now

 ### macOS
 1. Open the folder where the `Not Angka Bold.TTF` file is located.